meganesu/personal-site-v2/src/blog/gatsby-rss-feed/gatsby-rss-feed.md

 ### Step 3: Build and serve your site locally to test the RSS feed

 The `gatsby-plugin-feed` plugin only generates an RSS feed for production-style builds.
-(That means the link to your RSS feed won't work if you're running `npm run develop`.)
+(That means the URL to your RSS feed won't work if you're running `npm run develop`.
+You'll get a 404 error.)

-To test your RSS feed locally, you'll have to build and serve your site by running the following command:
+To test your RSS feed locally, you'll have to build your site and start up a server by running the following command:

 ```shell
 npm run build && npm run serve
 ```

 Once your site is up and running, you should be able to see it in a web browser at `localhost:9000`.
 You can check your RSS feed by visiting `localhost:9000/rss.xml` (or whatever you configured the `output` option to be).

 The generated RSS feed should look something like this: